kompendium-ano/accumulate-dart-client/README.md

 ## Usage

-1. Generate Lite Account
+### 1. Generate Lite Account

-Lite Accounts are simple anonymous accounts, that can be create in
+Lite Accounts are simple anonymous accounts, that can be create in following manner

 ```dart
 // 1. initiate public/private keypage